krishsabu/ai-ml-model-testing/README.md

 Automated Prompt & Response Evaluation: Automated red teaming workflows using predefined prompt templates and dynamic scenario generation, evaluating responses for toxicity, bias, data leakage, and misuse potential using Azure Content Safety APIs.

 Monitoring, Scoring, and Feedback Loop: Captured prompt-response pairs in structured logs, including severity ratings and category tags, ingested into monitoring pipelines via Azure Monitor and visualized through dashboards.

+**AI Content Safety Testing**

+Risk-Based Evaluation Using PyRIT: Executed AI content safety tests with PyRIT, addressing sensitive content domains such as hate speech, violence, self-harm, misinformation, and bias through targeted scripts and model behavior validation against ethical and regulatory standards.

+Custom Scoring Framework: Designed a severity-based scoring system using machine learning and Azure Content Safety guidelines to evaluate AI responses from a user risk perspective, with scoring ranging from 1–5 to quantify threat levels.

+Audit-Ready Logging and Reporting: Structured results in JSON format for traceability and compliance, logging detailed prompt-response mappings, severity classifications, and decision outcomes to support audit and risk reporting requirements.